abdelrahmanHamdyG/gsoc_ml4sci_exxa_evaluation_task/README.md

 # EXXA Evaluation – ML4Sci (GSoC 2026)

-This repository contains my submission for the EXXA evaluation.
+This repository contains my submission for the EXXA2 Project evaluation.

 ---